-The testing results showed some increases in the noise floor level while operating through the start-up and shut-down phases.
+The testing results indicated some increase in the noise floor level while operating through the start-up and shut-down phases.
 There were not significant variations while changing through the various power conditions.
-A very minor difference between the conductor and engineer side noise floor (only about 1-2 DB) was indicated during testing.
+A very minor difference between the conductor and engineer side noise floor (only about 1-2 dB) was detected during testing.
 This may be attributed to the physical location of the antenna feed point relative to some on-board power sources, the pattern characteristic differences between the two antennas, or the routing of the two different cable bundles.

-EMI Testing Configuration Figure 20
+EMI Testing Configuration Figure 22